kieran036/kieran036/README.md

 ### 🚀 About Me

-- 🔭 I'm currently an experienced data & analytics professional working in industry.
+- 🔭 I'm an experienced data & analytics professional working in industry.
 - 📚 Current interests lie in marketing analytics, data engineering, and web development.
 - 📝 My GitHub hosts shareable past work, my upskilling journey (formal and self-led) and personal projects detailed in each repository's README file.